exonum/exonum-doc/src/get-started/java-binding.md

 Add a `plugins` section to enable both Java Runtime plugin and Instance Configuration plugin.
 The runtime plugin is enabled for a specific runtime (`java` in the present example).
-While the Instance Configuration plugin is enabled for a specific artifact name alias (`timestamping` in the present example).
+The Instance Configuration plugin is enabled for a specific artifact name alias (`timestamping` in the present example).